CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'incident response', 'data breach', 'ransomware', 'DDoS', 'incident response plan', 'containment', 'eradication', 'post-incident activity', and 'security incident'.
+Excellent coverage of natural terms users would say: 'incident response', 'data breach', 'ransomware', 'DDoS', 'incident response plan', 'containment', 'eradication', 'post-incident activity', 'security incident'.
+These are terms users would naturally use when needing this skill.

 3 / 3